adamtorres/example-stocks/docs/ShellOfAGoodTime.md

 ## Shell basics
 ### Terminology

-Folder and directory
+<details><summary>Folder and directory</summary>
-:    Equivalent terms.
+Equivalent terms.
 I use them interchangably.  when looking at file listings, they can be identified in a couple ways.
 Using the below as an example, the far left column is for attributes and permissions.
 The ones with a `d` are directories.
 Also, because of the command used, the directory names are marked with a trailing `/`.
 In this case, the folders are `.git`, `app`, and `docs`.
 The two at the top, `.` and `..`, are special folders referring to the current folder and the parent folder, respectively.
 I tend to ignore those as they are more symbolic.

     :::plaintext
     adam@Adams-MacBook-Air: ll